 3. The mobile page with the aspect ratio locked

-You can notice that in the last image, the size of the grouped elements is not fitting for the mobile screen in order to still be readable and provide an easy to navigate, user-friendly experience to the page visitor.
-However, in the image before it, the elements are grouped but individually arranged to fit the screen size in a way that you would expect from a mobile-optimized page.
+You can notice in the last image that the size of the grouped elements does not fit the mobile screen in order to still be readable and provide an easy to navigate, user-friendly experience to the page visitor.
+However, in the image before it, the elements are grouped but then individually arranged to fit the screen size in a way that you would expect from a mobile-optimized page.